Ergodicity of the infinite swapping algorithm at low temperature: Setting, main results and applications

-Before describing parallel tempering, let us consider a simpler situation: a single diffusion on an energy landscape given by a sufficiently smooth, non-convex Hamiltonian function $H: \mathbb{R}^n \rightarrow \mathbb{R}$ at a single temperature $\tau > 0$, given by the SDE
+Before describing parallel tempering and isa, let us first consider the over-damped Langevin equation which is a single diffusion specified by a sufficiently smooth, non-convex energy landscape $H: \mathbb{R}^n \rightarrow \mathbb{R}$ and a temperature $\tau > 0$.
+It is governed by the SDE:

-where $B_t$ is a standard Brownian motion on $\mathbb{R}^{n}$.
-The generator of the diffusion is
+where $(B_t, \, t \ge 0)$ is standard Brownian motion in $\mathbb{R}^{n}$.
+The infinitesimal generator of the diffusion process~\eqref{eq:odl} is